Papyrus 137: Particular readings

 It is currently housed at the Sackler Library (P. Oxy.
 LXXXIII 5345) in Oxford.

-"First Century Mark"
+"First-Century Mark"

 𝔓137 was first published in 2018, but rumours of the content and provenance of a yet unpublished Gospel papyrus had been widely disseminated on social media since 2012, following a claim by Daniel B. Wallace that a recently identified fragmentary papyrus of Mark had been dated to the late first century by a leading papyrologist, and might therefore be the earliest surviving Christian text.

+In May 2018, Bart D. Ehrman discussed the First-Century Mark (FCM) issue on his personal blog, taking into consideration his February 2012 debate with Wallace at the University of North Carolina at Chapel Hill:

+Several days earlier, Wallace had given an apology on his personal blog:

 Following its publication in 2018, the Egypt Exploration Society (EES), owners of the papyrus fragment, released a statement asserting that: